manubot/rootstock/SETUP.md

 ## Finalize

-Run `git status` or `git diff --word-diff` to check that the following files have unstaged changes:
+Run `git status` or `git diff --color-words` to check that the following files have unstaged changes:

 + `README.md`
 + `ci/deploy.key.enc`